 How long does camp stove fuel last?

 The lifespan of a fuel canister can be measured in hours, days, or meals.
-Now, depending on the size of the canister, your camping altitude, and how hot you run the flame, that number can range drastically.
+Now, depending on the size of the canister, camping altitude, and how hot you run the flame, that number can range drastically.

 With a bit of experience and some rudimentary arithmetic, you can figure how long any given canister will last.
 As we all know, whatever could go wrong will go wrong—especially in the woods.
 It’s best to err on the side of caution and overestimate your fuel needs.